miriamschulz/Inference_SPR/README.md

 ### 3.1 Participants and recruitment

-- 42 subjects were recruited through Prolific (10 per Latin list; 2 were excluded due to a technical problem and a double submission (timed out)).
+- 42 subjects were recruited through Prolific (10 per Latin list; two were excluded: one due to a technical problem on PCIbex and one due to a double submission (timed out)).
 - Prolific criteria:
     - Location: Germany / Austria
     - Desktop devices only